FindMySchool LogoFindMySchool

 The school is rated Good on the Ofsted listing, and the most recent inspection (October 2024) found that it had taken effective action to maintain standards.
 It also highlights strong routines, generally positive behaviour, and a well-developed pastoral structure including the Wellbeing Centre, the Hub and the Lodge.

-The dataset shows an Attainment 8 score of 44.3 and a Progress 8 score of -0.37.
+The figures show an Attainment 8 score of 44.3 and a Progress 8 score of -0.37.
 It also reports 16.9% achieving grade 5 or above in the EBacc subjects, with an EBacc APS of 3.95.

 Applications are coordinated by Hampshire County Council.
-The published deadline for on-time applications for September 2026 entry is midnight on 31 October 2025, with offers issued on 02 March 2026.
+For Year 7 entry in September 2027 in Hampshire, applications close on 31 October 2026, with offers issued on 1 March 2027.

 The admissions policy prioritises looked-after children, exceptional medical or social need with evidence, eligible children of staff, then catchment and sibling criteria.
 It also includes a linked primary list that can provide priority in one of the later criteria stages.